VojtechMyslivec/letsencrypt-zimbra/README.md

  - run `./zimbra-auto-letsencrypt.sh --help` for help and for a copy-paste-friendly hint to automate renewals using crontab
  - Enjoy **open-source** and **encryption**!

-Tested on Zimbra 8.7 and CentOS 7 host (will not work for Zimbra < 8.7 since zmcertmgr is running as zimbra user)
-NOTE: mail notifications not working at the moment... fixing soon.
+NOTE: Tested on Zimbra 8.7 and CentOS 7 host (will not work for Zimbra < 8.7 since zmcertmgr is running as zimbra user), mail notifications not working at the moment... fixing soon.

 ## Requirements:
   - git